 One way to train your brain is by asking it questions.
 When you ask your brain questions, it has to stay awake and work!
 That work is called "thinking."
-Thinking lets your brain understand what you're reading means.
+Thinking lets your brain understand what the words that you're reading mean.
 It lets your brain get the message.
 It lets you read!

-BEFORE you read an assigned book, answer the RED "BEFORE You Read" questions in this notebook.
+BEFORE you read an assigned mission section, answer the RED "BEFORE You Read" questions in this notebook.
 This is a warm-up for your brain.
 It helps your brain get ready to read.

 Look at the words in the GREEN "WHILE You Read" part of your notebook.
 WHILE you read, look for those words!
 This helps your brain stay awake and pay attention.
-When you find a word, write down the number of the page where you found it.
-If you don't know what the word means, use content clues:
+When you find a word, click on it and copy the definition.
+If there is no definition, use context clues: